 |Secondary memory provides a feature of being non-volatile, which means it can hold on to its data with or without electrical power supply.

 - Permanent Storage: Primary Memory (RAM) is volatile, i.e. it loses all information when the electricity is turned off, so in order to secure the data permanently in the device, Secondary storage devices are needed.

-- Portability: Storage medium, like the CDs, flash drives can be used to transfer the data from one devive to another.
+- Portability: Storage mediums, like CDs, flash drives can be used to transfer the data from one device to another.

 Fixed and Removable Storage

-A Fixed storage is an internal media device that is used by a computer system to store data, and usually these are referred to as the Fixed Disks drives or the Hard Drives.
+Fixed storage is an internal media device that is used by a computer system to store data, and usually, these are referred to as the Fixed disk drives or Hard Drives.

-Fixed storage devices are literally not fixed, obviously these can be removed from the system for repairing work, maintenance purpose, and also for upgrade etc. But in general, this can’t be done without a proper toolkit to open up the computer system to provide physical access, and that needs to be done by an engineer.
+Fixed storage devices are literally not fixed, obviously, these can be removed from the system for repairing work, maintenance purposes, and also for an upgrade, etc. But in general, this can’t be done without a proper toolkit to open up the computer system to provide physical access, and that needs to be done by an engineer.

 Technically, almost all of the data i.e. being processed on a computer system is stored on some type of a built-in fixed storage device.

 - SSD (solid-state disk) units